harness-community/harness-opensource-lab/README.md

 k3d cluster create -c /tmp/k3d/config.yaml
 ```

-5. Copy the kubeconfig to the clipboard and save it temporarily:
+1. Copy the kubeconfig to the clipboard:

 For macOS: